benplus1/VRChess/README.md

 # VR  Chess

-A backend built with MeteorJs for a virtual reality multiplayer chess game with voice control for the Google Cardboard on Android.
+A server built with MeteorJs for a virtual reality multiplayer chess game with voice control for the Google Cardboard on Android.